andela-technology/qualified-docs/content/creating-content/challenges/smart-ide.md

 For classic code challenges, SmartIDE will only be available on the languages we support.
 The other languages will continue to work, just without autocompletion and hinting.

-### Can I disable SmartIDE once it's enabled?
+### Can I disable SmartIDE?
 Yes!
-SmartIDE can be [enabled or disabled across your team, inside the Qualified Labs page](https://www.qualified.io/hire/account/labs).
+SmartIDE can be [enabled or disabled by default across your team, inside the Qualified team settings page](https://www.qualified.io/hire/account/team).
 But you can also opt into or out of SmartIDE on a per-challenge basis.

 Why would you want to disable the SmartIDE?
 You probably won’t want to, but Qualified wants you to be in full control anyway, just in case you come up with some challenge ideas that would be limited by this feature.
 For example, if you are developing a debugging challenge where you don’t want to give the compiler issues away.

-#### Disabling SmartIDE on a per-challenge basis
+#### Enabling or Disabling SmartIDE on a per-challenge basis
 1. Edit the challenge you want to disable the feature on.
 2. For Project Challenges, click on _Challenge Config_ in the sidebar.
 For classic code, you should already be on the _Description & Settings_ page.
 3. Scroll down to _Options_
-4. Change the value for _Allow Solving with our SmartIDE_ to **Never use SmartIDE**
+4. Change the value for _Allow Solving with our SmartIDE_ to **Always use SmartIDE** or **Never use SmartIDE**

 ### What are the benefits of SmartIDE over using a desktop IDE?
 Using a desktop IDE is great for developing your own applications, and would certainly be a preferred choice in those situations.